dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

       x = 3;
     } else {
       x = 3.0;
-    }
-    use(x) // Error: x has no inferred type x = 3; // Error: x has no inferred type
+    }  // Error, type for x cannot be inferred
   }

   { // late and/or final the same
     var x; // x is an untyped variable if (b) {
       x = 3;